The History of the Munich Philharmonic

 In January of 2004, the Munich Philharmonic named Zubin Mehta the first »Honorary Conductor« in the history of the orchestra.
 A highly successful tour under the baton of Zubin Mehta took the orchestra to South America in September 2010.
 For the 100ths anniversary of the première of Gustav Mahler’s Symphony No. 8 in Munich, Christian Thielemann conducted two performances of this work in October 2010.
 He was succeeded as chief conductor by Lorin Maazel, who held the position until his death in 2014.
 During his time with the Munich Philharmonic, Maazel focussed on broadening the orchestra’s repertoire and on achieving more flexibility of sound.

 As of the 2015-16 season, the position of chief conductor of the Munich Philharmonic is held by Valery Gergiev.
 Tours have taken the Munich Philharmonic to numerous European cities as well as Japan, China, Korea, Taiwan and the USA.
 Programme highlights conceived by Valery Gergiev include performances of symphonic cycles by Shostakovich, Stravinsky, Prokofiev and Rachmaninov as well as new formats, such as the »MPHIL 360°« festival.
 Concerts are regularly broadcast via live stream and on radio and TV.
 In September 2016, the first CD recordings documenting the Munich Philharmonic’s work were released under the orchestra’s own label, »MPHIL«.
-Currently, the Munich Philharmonic and Valery Gergiev are working on a complete recording of Anton Bruckner’s symphonies in the church of St. Florian abbey.
-By the 2020/21 season, all of Anton Bruckner’s symphonies will gradually be released.
+From 2017 to 2019, the Munich Philharmonic and Valery Gergiev recorded all of Anton Bruckner’s symphonies in the basilica of St. Florian Monastery, Anton Bruckner's final resting place.
+To date, Symphonies No. 1, 2, 3, 8 and 9 have been recorded and published.
+The complete recordings will be released in spring 2020.

 With »Spielfeld Klassik«, the Munich Philharmonic has developed a comprehensive music education programme for young and old.
 Up to 35,000 people of all ages attended the more than 150 events held each year.
 Concerts for children, pupils and young people, opportunities for watching rehearsals of the Philharmonic, demonstrations of musical instruments and concert subscriptions for school pupils and students provide especially children and young people with varied opportunities for listening to and learning about classical music and the day-to-day work of a large symphony orchestra.
 Under the motto of »MPhil vor Ort« (MPhil on Site), the Munich Philharmonic also leaves its home base – the Philharmonie Gasteig – to appear in unusual and varied locations, such as the Hofbräuhaus tavern as well as alpine meadows, clubs and industrial halls.